emmanuel-karanja/PyGem/readme.md

 # PyGem Messaging Annotation System

 This project provides an **annotation-driven EventBus system** for Python applications, inspired by Java's Quarkus approach.
 It uses decorators to inject loggers, producers, consumers, and automatically manage singletons.
+Obviously, there is more to be done here, and any contributions are most welcome.

 ---